thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ### Electronics

-The electronics of the drone need to be soldered into the flight controller (FC).
-The Optical flow sensor and the Raspberry Pi Zero 2W use the UART ports, and the motors are connected with three wires each into the ESC (integrated to the flight controller board).
+The electronics of the drone need to be soldered into the flight controller (FC) and the raspberri pi.
+The multiranger communicates with the raspberry pi via i2C.

-** Step 6**
+**Step 6**
 Take the raspberry pi, the multiranger support (PLA_9), the multiranger deck and headers.